patrice883/ITCS-4180/Week 3/README.md

 Hmmmm :thinking:
 ### List of Prepwork
+_Only includes .java files_
-* intentsdemo       -- only includes .java files
+* intentsdemo       -- on explicit and implicit intents
 * module3prep       -- on dynamically/programatically created layouts
 * parampassingapp   -- various ways of data passing (includes Serializable and Parcelable)